jadecobra/python_tdd_exercises/source/data_structures/none.rst

   the test passes

-* time for the instance tests
+* time for instance tests

   .. code-block:: python